ByteWelder/Tactility/README.md

 NanoBake is a front-end application platform.

-The main goals are to deliver multiple front-end applications on a single ESP32 devices, and to simplify hardware support.
+The main goals are to install and run multiple front-end applications on a single ESP32 device, and to simplify hardware support for such apps.

 **Status: pre-alpha**